m0re4u/torcs-client/README.md

 # Python client for TORCS with network plugin for the 2012 SCRC

-This is a reimplementation of the original SCRC client pySrcrcClient from lanquarden.
-It is used for teaching Python.
+This is a reimplementation by @moltob of the original SCRC client pySrcrcClient from @lanquarden.
+It is used to teach ideas of computational intelligence.

 ## `Client`